shashank311/databricksproject/README.md

-QUERY DOCUMENT- Databricks Project

-Here’s a more detailed and easy-to-follow rewrite of your project explanation, with tables to make the structure clearer:

----

 #### Ecommerce Project with Medallion Architecture

 I designed an **ecommerce data pipeline** using the **Medallion Architecture** in Databricks.
 The project is organized into three layers: